OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

 \section{Experiments}

-We organize the experimental evaluation of OntoLogX into two parts.
-First, we evaluate the quality of \gls{kg} generation, conducting an ablation study to assess the contribution of individual components of the pipeline (retrieval, correction, structured output) and comparing the performance of different language models.
-Second, we examine the effectiveness of OntoLogX when used on the downstream tactics prediction problem, leveraging a cybersecurity-oriented \gls{llm} to map log sessions to \mitreattack\ tactics.\ We conducted the evaluation using both honeypot and a simulated dataset because they serve complementary evaluation goals.
+We organized the experimental evaluation of OntoLogX into two parts.
+First, we evaluated the quality of \gls{kg} generation by conducting an ablation study to assess the contribution of individual components of the pipeline (retrieval, correction, and structured output), and comparing the performance of different language models.
+Second, we examined the effectiveness of OntoLogX when used on the downstream tactics prediction problem, leveraging a cybersecurity-oriented \gls{llm} to map log sessions to \mitreattack\ tactics.\ We conducted the evaluation using both honeypot and a simulated dataset because they serve complementary evaluation goals.
 Honeypot data allows us to assess performance on real-world attacker behavior under high adversarial activity, while benchmark synthetic data ensures reproducibility, robustness and applicability to logs presenting varying formats and which may not be attack-centric.

 The implementation of OntoLogX was designed to be general and model-agnostic, ensuring that the methodology does not depend on a specific \gls{llm}.
-For \gls{kg} generation, structured output is enforced through function-calling interfaces, which constrain the \gls{llm} to produce results in a predefined format.
-The correction phase is limited to a maximum of three refinement prompts per log event; if no valid ontology-compliant graph is produced within this limit, the output is considered an empty graph.\ This value was selected as an empirically effective trade-off between output quality and computational efficiency.
+For \gls{kg} generation, structured output was enforced through function-calling interfaces, which constrain the \gls{llm} to produce results in a predefined format.
+The correction phase was limited to a maximum of three correction steps per log event; if no valid ontology-compliant graph was produced within this limit, the output was considered an empty graph.\ This value was selected as an empirically effective trade-off between output quality and computational efficiency.
 In preliminary experiments, most structural and ontological violations were resolved within the first one or two iterations, while a third iteration occasionally corrected residual issues such as missing entities or incorrect property usage.
 Using fewer iterations resulted in avoidable SHACL violations or incomplete graphs.
-All validated \glspl{kg} are stored in a Neo4j\footurl{https://neo4j.com/} graph database, extended with a vector index to support semantic and full-text retrieval over node property embeddings.
-For embedding generation, we adopt the \texttt{gte-multilingual-base} model~\cite{zhang_mgte_2024}.
-To facilitate reproducibility and enable structured sharing of experimental results, the database is further organized following the MLSchema ontology~\cite{publio_ml-schema_2018}.
+All validated \glspl{kg} were stored in a Neo4j\footurl{https://neo4j.com/} graph database, extended with a vector index to support semantic and full-text retrieval over node property embeddings.
+For embedding generation, we adopted the \texttt{gte-multilingual-base} model~\cite{zhangMGTEGeneralizedLongcontext2024}.
+To facilitate reproducibility and enable the structured sharing of experimental results, the database was further organized according to the MLSchema ontology~\cite{publioMLschemaExposingSemantics2018}.